boonebgorges/buddypress-docs/readme.txt

 = 1.8.9 =
 * Fixed bug that caused incorrect "x members" count in Associated Group metabox in some situations.
 * Improved localization for "x members" string in Associated Group metabox.
+* Fixed bug that caused Docs to show as enabled for a group after being toggled from on to off.

 = 1.8.8 =
 * Fixed bug that prevented certain users from having access to the "associated group" panel in edit mode.